NOPE: Novel Object Pose Estimation from a Single Image: Method

-To motivate our approach, we evaluate the use of the state-of-the-art 3D model-based image generation method (3DiM)~\cite{3dim} for pose estimation.
-3DiM is a diffusion-based method for view synthesis in pixel space.
-To apply it to pose prediction given a reference image of an object, we experimented with using it to generate a set of novel views from many different viewpoints and match a query image of the object to these views in pixel space.
-Since the generated views are annotated with the corresponding pose, this gives us a pose estimate.

-As shown in Figure~\ref{fig:motivation}, the images generated by 3DiM look very realistic.
-However, the recovered poses are not very accurate.
-This can be explained in part by the fact that diffusion can ``invent'' details that disturb image matching.
-The limitations of this approach will further be quantitatively demonstrated in our experiments (Table~\ref{tab:shapeNet}).
-This motivates us to learn to directly generate a discriminative representation of the views.

-In this section, we first motivate our approach with an experiment based on novel view generation.
-We then describe our architecture, how we train it, and how we use it for pose prediction and for identifying pose ambiguities.
+\vincent{ In this section, we first introduce our formalism, then describe our architecture and how we train it, and finally how we use it for pose prediction and for identifying pose ambiguities. }